The Gregorian Calendar is increasingly used for commerce

 26 and 29 are leap years and have 355 days.
 Common (non leap years) have 354 days.
 That is

 11 days shorter than the solar year.
-About three times a century, Muslims can celebrate
+When measured by the Gregorian calendar, about three times a century, Muslims can celebrate

-two new years during one Gregorian year.
-Each lunar month begins with the
+two new years.
+In some countries, each lunar month begins with the

 visible sighting of the crescent of the new moon.
 A month, and thus a